Xzeryn/Elastic-Stack-Docker/README.md

 ## Deploying the stack

-Edit the .env file to change settings.
+Make a copy of the `env.template` file and name it `.env`.
+Use the `.env` file to change settings.
 You must set the `DOCKER_HOST_IP` variable to the correct host IP for the stack deployment to work

 To bring up the stack run `docker compose up -d`

+To bring up the stack setup for an air-gapped configuration run `docker compose -f docker-compose.yml -f air-gapped.yml up -d`

 ---